PostHog/posthog.com/contents/docs/tutorials/taxonomy-acquisition.md

 You also have the option of considering traffic _only_ on the top part of your funnel, _or_ traffic to your overall website.

-If you take an overall traffic approach, you should consider that your funnel's top step needs to include _every_ page you count here, _or_
+If you take an overall traffic approach, which we'd recommend (especially if you do lots of top of funnel awareness-building content), you should consider that your funnel's top step needs to include _every_ page you count here, _and_ it's then worth also including a dashboard item to show traffic to specific pages on which people can sign up.
+You could even include a funnel showing your conversion from _any_ landing page without a signup action to pages _with_ a signup action.

 ### Users - traffic - by utm_source

 Same as [Users - traffic](#users--traffic), but broken down by utm_source.

-If users land on your website with utm parameters passed to the url (ie example.com/?utm_source=google), PostHog will automatically capture their values.
+If users land on your website with [utm parameters](https://blog.hootsuite.com/how-to-use-utm-parameters/) passed to the url (ie example.com/?utm_source=google), PostHog will automatically capture their values (if you're using our javascript snippet).

 utm_source is typically used to track the traffic source - ie Bing/Google/Facebook/Instagram.